Welcome and thanks for visiting...

-In all net sports serving represents an individual challenge and an opportunity to score a point.
+In all net sports, serving represents an individual challenge and an opportunity to score a point.
 In a team-oriented sport like volleyball, serving is the only moment that the player has full control over the object.
 Although the implicit importance of serving disguises the many tactical possibilities, one might, intelligently asks: What is the best serve in volleyball?
 That is a very good question!

-Depending upon at what level and at what stage of learning you (or your team) are the best serve is the serve that you can execute proficiently, consistently and you can have fun utilizing it when you play volleyball.
+Depending upon at what level and at what stage of learning you (or your team) are the best serve is the serve that you can execute proficiently, and consistently and you can have fun utilizing it when you play volleyball.

-Ground Floater is a type of serve that requires finesse at the contact so a floatation effect is achieved.
+A type of serve in which the ball is made to spin, resulting in an unpredictable trajectory, making it difficult for the receiver to handle.
+The ground floater is a type of serve that requires finesse at the contact so a floatation effect is achieved.

-But, which one is the best?
+Which Volleyball serve is the best?

-- The best serve is the serve that goes in the court.
-By an American High School coach from North Carolina: In my opinion the best serve is the serve that goes into the court.
+The best serve is the serve that goes in the court.
+By an American High School coach from North Carolina: In my opinion, the best serve is the serve that goes into the court.
 You will be amazed to see how many players even when given an easy target to serve, how they simply miss their serves.
-We practice serving at targets and in the game, serves go into the net, out of bounds and when we have a great rotation of players, that we could score lots of points…players jump miss it…I think in my opinion is the serve that goes in!
+We practice serving at targets and in the game, serves go into the net, and out of bounds and when we have a great rotation of players, we could score lots of points…players jump miss it…I think in my opinion is the serve that goes in!
 At our level, we use the floater and the jump floater, but I remember when I was a middle school coach sometimes players would get so nervous during the serving execution that I think that I got traumatized: So, I don’t care if the player wants to do the ground serve or the big jump spike serve…just get the serve in and let us play the game.
-Sometimes players (beginners or top level) are too nervous or distracted or even just don’t snap their wrists when performing their serves…Gylton, I will send you a link of what I have seen… The worse volleyball serves.
+Sometimes players (beginners or top-level) are too nervous or distracted or even just don’t snap their wrists when performing their serves…Gylton, I will send you a link of what I have seen… The worse volleyball serves.